mtho-ngoza/mzansigig/MZANSIGIG_BRAND_GUIDELINES.md

 ### What Changed
 - **Name:** MzansiGig → MzansiGig Pty Ltd
 - **Scope:** Township-focused → All of Mzansi (South Africa)
-- **Slogan:** "From kasi to career" → "Mzansi's Gig Connection: Work Starts Here"
+- Slogan: "Mzansi gig connection: Work Starts Here"
 - **Positioning:** Inclusive platform for ALL South Africans, not just informal sector

 ### What Stayed the Same